snu-sf-class/sf202301/README.md

 - Please use email to ask questions (Don't use GitHub Issues)

 ## Announcements
-- Mar.
-14: Example code introduced in lecture is uploaded and updated in "lecture" directory
+- Apr.
+12: Midterm will be held on Apr.
+30th Sun, 2 - 5 pm
 - Mar.
-15: **3/28, 3/30일은 교수님의 덴마크 출장 관계로 수업이 없습니다.**
+23: Assignment 1 is uploaded.
 - Mar.
-23: Assignment 1 is uploaded.
+14: Example code introduced in lecture is uploaded and updated in "lecture" directory

 ## Assignments